SamSkjord/TPMS/README.md

 ## Features

-- Supports TY06 and should also work with TY05 hardware versions
+- Supports TY06 and should also work with TY05 hardware versions (No idea for N variants)
 - Serial port can be auto-detected or specified
 - Temperature units: Celsius, Fahrenheit
 - Pressure units: kPa, psi, bar